 Beginning with the graduating class of 2022, students will have an opportunity to take select courses that represent the most rigorous coursework in each curriculum area in high school, for inclusion in a weighted, grade-point average.
-These honor courses will be designated annually by Sevastopol faculty, and listed in course registration material and within the description catalog.
-Effective at the beginning of the 2019-20 school year, class rank for the class of 2022, and all subsequent graduating classes, will be computed using official school records on a 5.0 scale.
+These honor courses will be designated annually by Sevastopol faculty and listed in course registration material and within the description catalog.